chamaken/ulogd2/README.md

 ![to propagate](https://github.com/chamaken/ulogd2/blob/v3.x/doc/image/propagate.png "propagate")

 1. prepare in main.
-   option parsing, instanciate plugin and source_plugin. configure and start those,
-   create keysets_bundle pool for each source pluginstance traversing stack which the
-   source pluginstance has, create interp_threads.
    source pluginstance may register fd which they will read.

 2. main thread get into ulogd_main_loop().
-   now it is just select() with no timeout.
+   wait fd by epoll.

 3. callback.
    call registered callback if related fd is readable.

 4. create output - ulogd_keyset.
-   read data and put it ulogd_keyset which is acquired by ulogd_get_output_keyset()
+   read data from fd and put it to ulogd_keyset which is acquired by ulogd_get_output_keyset()

 5. propagate ulogd_keyset.
-   in ulogd_propagate_results() get interp_thread and pass ulogd_keysets_bundle and
+   ulogd_propagate_results() gets interp_thread and pass
+   ulogd_keysets_bundle to it (by condv)

 6. thread routine.
-   notified ulogd_keysets_bundle prepared by condv. get source pluginstance and
-   traverse each stack which the source pluginstance hold.
-   after execute stack, put ulogd_keysets_bundle back to pool (global list) and
-   put self back to pool too.
+   get source pluginstance from ulogd_keyset_bundle and traverse each stack which the source pluginstance hold.
+After executing stack, put ulogd_keysets_bundle back to pool (global list) and put self back to pool too.